If you’ve never studied online before, it’s only natural to be cautious about the quality and authenticity of this new experience.

 We employ the exact same methods that campus institutions use to detect and monitor every single submission that a student makes.
 This includes using the Turnitin plagiarism detection software to monitor assignments and if an entry is found to be in breach of our rules and regulations, procedures are in place to escalate the matter.

 Want to learn more about plagiarism?
-Read our blog “Is it plagiarism?”
+Read our blog about what counts as plagiarism.

 “Are the tutors experienced?”

 Many prospective students are concerned that the tutors working for online institutions are simply paid to read from the textbook and don’t actually have any knowledge of the subject.
 This isn’t something you have to worry about at University of Essex Online; our tutors are all subject experts with many years’ experience in their chosen field.